mistyk/inavradar-ESP32/README.md

 set osd_camera_fov_v = 85   // the HUD: field of view vertical
 ```

-Pleas also flash the extra Vision OSD fonts for signal strenth and the homing crosshair.
+Please also flash the extra Vision OSD fonts for signal strenth and the homing crosshair.

 The HUD has an entry in the stick menu (OSD->HUD) where you can change this configuration at runtime.